Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 The 1st class passengers still clink their drinks

-Ice cubes melting in the gin and tonic
+Ice cubes melt in the gin and tonic

 A disaster unfolding as the ship it sinks